kimor44/react-simply-donut/README.md

 const SimplyDonut = (props: TSimplyDonut) => {};
 ```

+> 🚨 If the `size` property is not provided, the chart will extend to the boundaries of the parent block.
+To do this, the parent block must have a defined width and height, otherwise the graphic will not appear or will be completely flat.

 #### SimplyPie

 > Note that is the same component than SimplyDonut without the `inset` props.